nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all entities using the `list` command.
 Multiple entities in the list.

-    2. Test case: `delete 1`<br>
+    2. Test case: `delete char Mike`<br>
-       Expected: First contact is deleted from the list.
+       Expected: The character named Mike is deleted from Reroll.
 Details of the deleted contact shown in the status message.
 Timestamp in the status bar is updated.

-    3. Test case: `delete 0`<br>
+    3. Test case: `delete item Does Not Exist`<br>
        Expected: No entity is deleted.
 Error details shown in the status message.
 Status bar remains the same.

-    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+    4. Other incorrect delete commands to try: `delete`, `delete x`, `...` where x is not char, item or mob<br>
        Expected: Similar to previous.

 2. _{ more test cases …​ }_